PrimeTimeTV/PrimeTimeTV.github.io/_posts/2015-08-09-cassandra-benchmark.markdown

 * Play
 * DRM verification

-Minimum requests for playing on movie of single customer are 5 requests.
+Minimum requests for playing a movie of single customer are 5 requests.
 Let's says 3 requests required insert operations.
 So it will be 5 read and 3 insert.
 Our acceptable response time for each requests are 0.2 seconds.

 Total concurrent write records in 200 ms are `((1,000,000 * 200) / 103,000) = 1,942` records